 Car Seat Information

 The Fry Fire District offers free child passenger seats and seat checks to the general public.
 All checks are done by appointment only.
-To request an appointment please call us at 520-378-2665 to SCHEDULE an APPOINTMENT.
+To request an appointment please call us at 520-378-2665 or click the following link Car Seat Request

 A certified Child Passenger Safety Seat Technician will then call you within 5 business days.
 An appointment is not guaranteed within the 5 days, but you will be called to schedule the appointment within that time frame.
 This is free service that is provided by the Fry Fire District.